russelltankaimin/tankaimin/_posts/2014-06-08-pixyll-has-pagination.md

 ---
-layout: default
+layout: post
-title: Pixyll has Pagination
-permalink: /Blog/test
+title: New Website
-date: 2014-06-08 11:21:29
+date: 2019-08-16 19:22
-summary:    This is an empty post to illustrate the pagination component with Pixyll.
+summary: Yes
-categories: jekyll pixyll
+categories: general
 ---

 This is an empty post to illustrate the pagination component with Pixyll.